 American Wagyu Beef.
 American Wagyu cattle have Japanese blood lines and are raised in the US and other countries.
 Their genetic heritage can be any of a number of Japanese cattle breeds.
 American Wagyu does not have to adhere to the standards as Kobe beef (below), and many of the American Wagyu are cross bred to make them better adapted to the local climates and diseases.
 Wagyu and Angus (Wangus) crosses are frequent, and they make mighty fine meat.
 Wagyu is usually extremely marbled, more than USDA Prime, but not as much as Japanese Wagyu, and the flavor and texture is distinctive.
 It is also about twice the price of USDA Prime.
 One can only wonder how long before the cross breeding and lack of enforceable standards dilute the quality.

-If you want to try some amazing real American Wagyu, I have links to top suppliers on our artisan foods page.
+If you want to try some amazing real American Wagyu, I have links to top suppliers on our mail-order foods page.
 That’s a cross section of a Snake River Farms Wagyu flat iron steak above.
-The meat is simply remarkabe, shot through with thin whisps of buttery marbling.
-Go for the ribeye or striploin.
+The meat is simply remarkable, shot through with thin whisps of buttery marbling.
+Go for the ribeye or strip loin.
 Do not die without having tasted great American Wagyu.
 Steaks can run up to 30% fat and $60 to 70 for a 12 ounce ribeye.

 That said, I do not recommend buying American Wagyu hamburger which is essentially pre-chewed meat, and which might have non-Wagyu fat in the blend.
 But if you’re after the big bux in a barbecue or steak competition, beware, the guy next to you is using American Wagyu.